EffectOrientedProgramming/book/Chapters/04_Initialization.md

 This example feeds in the `Int`s `1` and `2` so the first time we ask for a random number we get `1` and the second time we get `2`.

 Anything an Effect needs (from the system or the environment) can be substituted in tests for something predictable.
-For example, an Effect that fetches users from a database can be simulated with a predictable set of users instead of having to setup a test database with predictable users.
+For example, an Effect that fetches users from a database can be simulated with a predictable set of users instead of having to set up a test database with predictable users.

 When your program treats randomness as an Effect, testing unusual scenarios becomes straightforward.
 You can preload "Random" data that will result in deterministic behavior.